-Step 1: decide to have a single CICSplex for the entire enterprise
+Step 1: Have a single CICSplex for the entire enterprise

-This may seem an arbitrary recommendation, but in fact the majority of enterprises will discover that having a single CICSplex best suits their system management goals.
+The majority of enterprises find that having a single CICSplex best suits their system management goals.

-You will remember that the CICSplex is the largest single entity that CICSPlex SM can manipulate, and that none of the CICSPlex SM definitions or specifications can cross a CICSplex boundary.
-Furthermore, CICSplexes are mutually exclusive, so no CICS system can belong to more than one CICSplex.
+The CICSplex is the largest single entity that CICSPlex SM can manage.
+None of the CICSPlex SM definitions or specifications can cross a CICSplex boundary.
+Furthermore, CICSplexes are mutually exclusive.
+No CICS system can belong to more than one CICSplex.
 Therefore, having a single CICSplex for the enterprise brings several advantages.
 For example:

-- It provides the greatest opportunity for sharing and reusing BAS, WLM, RTA, and monitoring specifications and definitions. - It allows you the most flexibility in managing the CICS workload when using the CICSPlex SM workload balancing functions. - Because the SSI operates at the CICSplex level, it gives an SSI of the enterprise CICS systems.
+- Providing the greatest opportunity for sharing and reusing BAS, WLM, RTA, and monitoring specifications and definitions. - Giving you the most flexibility in managing the CICS workload when using the CICSPlex SM workload routing functions. - Giving a single system image (SSI) of the entire enterprise.
 Also, the CICS operator is able to have a complete view of the enterprise CICS resources from a single CICSPlex SM window.
 (Because any CICSPlex SM window can display data from only a single context-that is, a single CICSplex-multiple windows would have to be displayed in a multi-CICSplex environment.)